 - Scrubs did not only this, but a Gender Flip with J.D. being called 'sir'.

-- To the point where she gets so many Botox injections that she can barely talk.
+- Played straight by Jordan, to the point where she gets so many Botox injections that she can barely talk.

 - The Single Guy: After the being addressed by the hated word, Janeane gets a tattoo to prove she's still young and cool.

 - Played and kind of parodied in the colombian Soap Opera Las Juanas, when the main heroine, in front of an older woman she hasn't introduced yet, and not knowing what to call her, decides to call her "Doña" (the spanish equivalent of "Ma'am") and the older lady becomes enraged.
 The heroine thinks that she has offended her in the spirit of this trope, but then the lady shouts something in the vein of "How did you know my name, and why you talk to me with such disrespect?".
 Turns out that the lady is really named Doña, so the correct way to address her is Doña Doña.
 And the joke is brought up several times more.